 Additionally, banks should focus on building brand awareness.
 Retail banking brands can stand out to modern consumers by highlighting services that help clients reach their goals.
 So when a potential client decides to open an account, your brand should always come to mind.

 The future of bank branches

 Looking for ways to optimize your branch experience?
 JRNI creates appointment scheduling and queuing solutions for banks, credit unions, and financial institutions.
-Schedule a demo to see how JRNI can work for you.
+Schedule a demo to speak to an expert to see how JRNI can work for you.

 The JRNI team is made up of product, customer, and technical experts who are focused on driving personalized experiences - for our customers, and for theirs.
 The JRNI blog enables us to dive into how retail and financial organizations can use personalized experiences to grow profitability, build stronger customer relationships, and drive customer loyalty.

 1 minute read